apache/cloudstack-docs-rn/source/rnotes.rst

    APT.
 This guide assumes you'll be using RPM and Yum (for Red Hat Enterprise Linux or CentOS), or APT and Debian packages (for Ubuntu).

 #.
-Note
-   ----

-   The following upgrade instructions should be performed regardless of hypervisor type.
+   .. note:: The following upgrade instructions should be performed regardless of hypervisor type.

    #.